by John Ellis

 One of the things I found the podcast episode confused about was the non-existent distinction between the U.S. government in 2020 and England in 1776, at least, from the standpoint of those who participated in the Jan.
 6 insurrection.
 While I disagree with them 100%, the insurrectionists of Jan.
 6 believe and argue that the election was illegally stolen and that the current U.S. government is illegitimate.
 Even if I were to be convinced by their arguments, I would still be opposed to their ethics – their actions.
 It doesn’t matter if the current U.S. government is “illegitimate”, Romans 13 and the whole counsel of Scripture forbids Christians from taking up arms against it.
 As a follower of King Jesus, I am called to spread the Kingdom through the preaching of God’s words and my actions that glorify my King and bear witness to the Resurrection.

 However, Mohler denies that Jan.
 6 had any collective ideology or goals.
 He referred to it as “farcical.”
 But to say that the colonists had the biblical right to revolt against England and those on Jan.
 6 did not have the right to revolt against what they’ve deemed an illegitimate government, Mohler needs to lay out the argument that the current U.S. government is legitimate and 1776 England was not.
-He didn’t do that, of course, because he realizes that’s a trap for him.
+He didn’t do that, of course.
+Doing so would’ve been a trap for him.
 Dismissing the Jan.
 6 insurrectionists as farcical clowns is his best option.
 This allows him to argue on behalf of the revolutionary colonists without getting weighed down by contemporary debates that move in and out of conspiracy theories that many of his followers believe and that he likely doesn’t want to go on record as either accepting or denying.

 So, setting aside discussions about the legitimacy of the Jan.
 6 insurrectionists’ complaints because that’s what Mohler did, I want to look at his historical justification for his claim that the colonists were right to revolt because England was not their legitimate governing authority.
 I’m going to quote him in full and at length because I want to make sure that readers see that I’m not taking Mohler out of context nor am I strawmanning him.